 With holidays coming to an end, it’s time to get back in the garden and start exercising those green fingers.
 Most importantly, we need to make sure that our gardens are well-equipped to deal with our severe lack of water during these hot summer months.

-- Sow the following herbs in containers: basil, chives, dill, nasturtiums, parsley and watercress.
-Keep the soil moist until the first shoots appear, and pinch out new growth on the seedlings to encourage them to become compact and bushy.
+- Keep the soil moist of herbs in pots - until the first shoots appear, and pinch out new growth on the seedlings to encourage them to become compact and bushy.

 - Use grass and plant clippings (from pruning) as mulch in your garden beds.